bornedj/rustBook/README.md

 ### error_handling

-Covers the difference between unrecoverable and recoverable errors, how you should handle them, and when to expect the different kinds.
+Covers the difference between unrecoverable and recoverable errors, how you should handle them, and when to expect/implement the different kinds.